yasinrezaei/Introduce-Myself/README.md

 Android Developer
 -----------------

-Student of computer engineering at shiraz university
+Student of computer engineering at shiraz university.

 * 🌍  I'm based in Iran,shiraz
 * ✉️  You can contact me at [yasinrezaei@hotmail.com](mailto:yasinrezaei@hotmail.com)